-The core task you will do is what we call “categorizing your transactions.”
-You categorize transactions anytime money comes into your business (i.e., you get paid), or money goes out (you buy something), or money moves around between accounts (you transfer money from checking to savings).
+The core task is to categorize your transactions.
+You'll want to categorize transactions any time money comes into your business (i.e., you get paid), or money goes out (i.e. you buy something), or money moves around between accounts (i.e. you transfer money from checking to savings).
 This helps provide an accurate, specific picture of your business' performance!

-You do everything on your Transactions page which is located under the Accounting heading on the left-hand menu.
+You do all of this on your Transactions page which is located under the Accounting heading on the left-hand menu.

 We will show you in detail how to categorize a transaction.
 In a nutshell, it looks like this:

-- Get the transaction into Wave; there are automatic ways of doing that (Yay, less work for you!), and manual ways.
+- Get the transaction into Wave; there are automatic ways of doing that (more on that later), and manual ways.

 - Indicate the category of the transaction (e.g., that Office Depot expense was for Office Supplies).